 The devil is often, however, in the details.
 Hive is known to have issues related to multi-threading.
 Hive does come with a HiveServer, but we needed a server that could support different accounts, operate against different metastores, and talk to different hadoop clusters.
 Hence, we started working on a multi-threaded, multi-tenant Qubole Hive Server (QHS).
 The first order of the day was fixing thread-safety issues and any code that assumes that Hive talks to a single metastore.
 A lot of it involved code hygiene like changing Static vars to ThreadLocals, adding synchronization, cleaning out, or disabling internal caches.
 We’re in the process of contributing this back to the community.

 The net effect of QHS was that the latency of the simplest of commands came down from 7 seconds to under 0.4 seconds.

 There was one issue that was a little perplexing.
 After running for a week or so, QHS starting throwing “too many files open” exceptions.
 A quick lsof call confirmed that there were numerous open file handles.
 Surprisingly, though, these all pointed to jar files.
 After some investigation, we found that the URLClassLoader leaks file handles to jars it opens (see this link for some dirty details).
 These are never garbage collected.
 We ended up using the non-standard ClassLoaderUtil.releaseLoader to free up resources.
 Java 7 has a nicer solution for this where URLClassLoader has a close method that performs the necessary cleanup.

-If you’re interested in giving Qubole a try, please sign up here for a free account.
+If you’re interested in giving Qubole a try, please sign up to start your free trial.